KunalRaj9835/Auth_App/README.md

 **Expo Go**: Scan the QR code when running `npm start` to test on your device via Expo Go app

-**APK Download**: Coming soon - Android APK build will be available for testing
+**APK Download**: https://expo.dev/artifacts/eas/fS3G5tUMtgr5xVTwoy1RQY.apk - Android APK build now be available for testing

 **Note**: For the best experience, use Expo Go on a physical device as some features (like biometric authentication and SecureStore) have limited functionality in simulators.